Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 ### Install box86 updater

-box86 updater keeps your box86 installation updated on a weekly basis. it avoids having to compile box86 on your Pi, thanks to Pale's automated weekily builds.
+box86 updater keeps your box86 installation updated on a weekly basis.<br>
+it avoids having to compile box86 on your Pi, thanks to Pale's automated weekily builds.<br>
 ### installation instructions
 Go to the [box86 updater github](https://github.com/Botspot/box86-updater)<br>
 and follow the instructions there.
 I added them bellow as well: